Aby Maraño

-Abigail "Aby" Palmares Maraño (born December 22, 1992) is a Filipino professional volleyball player who plays for the Chery Tiggo EV Crossovers in the Premier Volleyball League.
+Abigail "Aby" Palmares Maraño (born December 22, 1992) is a Filipino former professional volleyball player.

+Maraño spent her entire college career with De La Salle University's Lady Spikers, where she helped lead the team to three UAAP championships in five finals appearances, earning her Most Valuable Player twice.

+At the club level, she became one of the best middle blockers in the country during the mid- to late-2010s, earning eight Best Middle Blocker awards in the Philippine Super Liga.
+Having played for numerous clubs, she was mostly known for her time as a key player for the F2 Logistics Cargo Movers, where she won five of her six league titles as well as a PNVF Champions League title.
+She also played for the Philippines national team from 2015 to 2023.
+In September 2026, Maraño announced her retirement from volleyball.

 Early life and education

-Maraño was born on December 22, 1992, and is 175 cm tall.
+Maraño was born on December 22, 1992 in Quezon City, Philippines.
+However she has roots to the town of Passi in Iloilo.
 She took up Bachelor of Arts in Philippine Studies major in Filipino in Mass Media at De La Salle University.
-She originates from Passi, Iloilo.

 Career

+College

-Maraño was a two-time UAAP Most Valuable Player, having won the award in the UAAP Season 74 and Season 75 and former team captain (2012-2014) of the De La Salle University Lady Spikers.
-She began her commercial league career in the PSL, where she was selected as the second overall draft pick for the 2014 season for the AirAsia Flying Spikers.
+Aby Maraño was a two-time UAAP Most Valuable Player, having won the award in the UAAP Season 74 and Season 75 and former team captain (2012–14) of the De La Salle Lady Spikers.

+Philippine Super Liga

+Maraño began her commercial league career in the PSL, where she was selected as the second overall draft pick for the 2014 season for the AirAsia Flying Spikers.
 She played with Don Antonio de Zuzuarregui Sr Memorial Academy and De La Salle University Lady Spikers from (2009-2014).
 In 2014 she was the top drafted by AirAsia Flying Spikers from the Philippine Super Liga.
 Shen then played with the Shakey's V-League club Meralco Power Spikers.
 She played in the 2015 Philippine Super Liga season with Petron Blaze Spikers.
 In 2016 she played with Foton Tornadoes as a guest player during the 2016 Asian Club Championship.

 With F2 Logistics Cargo Movers, Maraño won the 2017 PSL Grand Prix Conference championship.

+Premier Volleyball League

+She followed the F2 Logistics Cargo Movers when the team moved from the PSL to the Premier Volleyball League in 2021.

-After eight years, Maraño retired as the Philippine Women's Volleyball National Team's team captain and middle blocker in 2023 to focus on being the team captain and middle blocker/hitter for the F2 Logistics Cargo Movers.
-After the team was disbanded, Maraño joined the Chery Tiggo Crossovers in 2024.
+After F2 Logistics was disbanded, Maraño joined the Chery Tiggo Crossovers in 2024.
+After Cherry Tiggo also disbanded, Maraño joined the Nxled Chameleons in 2026.

+On September 16, 2026, Maraño announced her full retirement from volleyball after 22 years, following the conclusion of the 2026 Premier Volleyball League Invitational Conference.

+National team

+Aby Maraño had played for the Philippines national team.
+She debuted at the 2015 SEA Games in Singapore.
+She subsequently appeared in the 2017, 2019, and 2021 editions.
+She was captain in the 2018 Asian Games in Jakarta.

+She helped the Philippines finished third in both two legs of the 2019 ASEAN Grand Prix.

+She retired from national duties in March 2023 to focus on her club.